 KnowNow takes a holistic and systematic approach to the issues faced by organisations; wherever possible we look to balance the commercial and strategic goals of an organisation with the regulatory and compliance requirements they face.

-Each organisation we work with face specific challenges, perhaps the biggest is meeting the new General Data Protection Regulation (GDPR), which will apply to any organisation, which has an economic interest within the EU or uses PII of EU citizen.
-Other standards may also apply such as the 1998 data protection act or the Privacy & Electronic Communication Regulations (PECR) etc. There may also be conflict with other corporate obligations such as FCA regulations and employment rights
+Each organisation we work with faces specific challenges, perhaps the biggest is meeting the new General Data Protection Regulation (GDPR), which will apply to any organisation, which has an economic interest within the EU or uses PII of EU citizens.
+Other standards may also apply such as the 1998 Data Protection Act or the Privacy & Electronic Communication Regulations (PECR) etc. There may also be conflict with other corporate obligations such as FCA regulations and employment rights

 Our Privacy Consultancy Services